mikaraento/tts/tts_proto_fep/README.txt

 modified_system_include and all the protected and private fields declared as public.

+Note that this approach may not cover all cases.
+The tooltips on the phone desktop may be difficult to find.
+For that we may need to combine the CWindowGc override.

+Note that although installing a new version of the FEP may succeed you may still actually get the old one if it's not been fully unloaded.
+The sure way to get the new one is to reboot the phone and only install with FepSetup after that.

 The code follows mostly Google C++ Coding Style (http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) with some Symbianisms.